 Decline - if you experience a significant decline or deterioration of an existing health condition, especially when you are unable to live on your own.

 Upon your request, a copy will also be sent to any other physician or healthcare facility providing care to you.
-Photocopies of an Advance Directive may be relied upon as though they were originals.
+Photocopies of an Advance Directive may be treated as originals.